We’ve improved our Functional Skills qualifications

 Clarity – we’ve improved our approach to make assessments clearer for learners:

-- our English Writing assessments at Entry Level now include our new approach to the spelling test.
+- Our English Writing assessments at Entry Level now include our new approach to the spelling test.
 There are also new discrete punctuation tasks.
-At Level 1 and 2, learners will have longer to complete the assessments
+At Level 1 and 2, learners will have longer to complete the assessments.
+Please note that due to the duration of these assessments being increased by 10 minutes, the cost of remote invigilation will increase from £34.00 to £40.50, in line with our fees and pricing guide.

 Support – we’ll have a range of new materials and support available:

-We are launching new learning and teaching resources to support the delivery of the improved qualifications.
+We're launching new learning and teaching resources to support the delivery of the improved qualifications

 - Comprehensive PowerPoint documents will be available to allow you to run 2-hour sessions with class activities and embedded videos, some with AI-powered presenters.

-- Entry Level learners will have access to workbooks supporting learning for sessions, and new end-of-topic project workbooks to consolidate learning.
+- Entry Level learners will have access to workbooks supporting learning for sessions, and new end-of-topic project workbooks to consolidate it.

 - At Levels 1 and 2, comprehensive learner workbooks cover the whole curriculum.